Building blocks of Power BI

 You might have a report about quarterly sales, product growth in a particular segment, or migration patterns of polar bears.
 Whatever your subject, reports let you gather and organize your visualizations onto one page (or more).

-When you're ready to share a single page from a report, or a collection of visualizations, you create a dashboard.
+When you're ready to share a report, or a collection of visualizations, you create a dashboard.
 Much like the dashboard in a car, a Power BI dashboard is a collection of visuals from a single page that you can share with others.
 Often, it's a selected group of visuals that provide quick insight into the data or story you're trying to present.

 A dashboard must fit on a single page, often called a canvas (the canvas is the blank backdrop in Power BI Desktop or the service, where you put visualizations).
 Think of it like the canvas that an artist or painter uses—a workspace where you create, combine, and rework interesting and compelling visuals.
 You can share dashboards with other users or groups, who can then interact with your dashboards when they're in the Power BI service or on their mobile device.

-In Power BI, a tile is a single visualization on a report or a dashboard.
+In Power BI, a tile is a single visualization on a dashboard.
 It's the rectangular box that holds an individual visual.
 In the following image, you see one tile, which is also surrounded by other tiles.

-When you're creating a report or a dashboard in Power BI, you can move or arrange tiles however you want.
+When you're creating a dashboard in Power BI, you can move or arrange tiles however you want.
 You can make them bigger, change their height or width, and snuggle them up to other tiles.

 When you're viewing, or consuming, a dashboard or report—which means you're not the creator or owner, but the report or dashboard has been shared with you—you can interact with it, but you can't change the size of the tiles or their arrangement.